phamvi00/portfolio_Vi/README.md

-# Flask-Blog
+# MLH Portfolio Site

-Minimal Flask template to get started on your blog application for MLH Fellowship Production Engineering track.
+A portfolio website made using Flask, HTML, and CSS for the MLH Fellowship Production Engineering track.

 ## Installation